Menu

 The membership of the Governing Body is stipulated in a legal document, the Instrument of Government.

-This states that the Board of Governors of Sharmans Cross Junior School shall consist of:
+This states that the Board of Governors for Sharmans Cross Junior School shall consist of:

 3 Parent Governors (elected by a ballot of parents)